MicrosoftDocs/azure-media-services/media-services/previous/media-services-rest-connect-with-aad.md

 When you're using Azure AD authentication with Azure Media Services, you can authenticate in one of two ways:

 - **User authentication** authenticates a person who is using the app to interact with Azure Media Services resources.
 The interactive application should first prompt the user for credentials.
 An example is a management console app that's used by authorized users to monitor encoding jobs or live streaming.
 - **Service principal authentication** authenticates a service.
 Applications that commonly use this authentication method are apps that run daemon services, middle-tier services, or scheduled jobs, such as web apps, function apps, logic apps, APIs, or microservices.

 This tutorial shows you how to use Azure AD **service principal** authentication to access AMS API with REST.

-    > [!NOTE]
-    > **Service principal** is the recommended best practice for most applications connecting to Azure Media Services.

 In this tutorial, you learn how to: